Git-NSK/_health_insurance_prediction/README.md

 #### Features:
 * Data Profiling & Cleaning: Initial exploration and cleaning were done to handle missing values and outliers.
-* Feature Engineering: Key features such as BMI category, income level, and employment status were derived to enhance model performance.
+* Feature Engineering: Key features such as risk_score, income level, and smoking habits were derived to enhance model performance.
 * Modeling Techniques:
   * Linear Regression
   * Ridge Regression
   * XGBRegressor (provided the best performance)
-* Hyperparameter Tuning: Used RandomizedSearchCV and GridSearchCV to find optimal model parameters.
+* Hyperparameter Tuning: Used RandomizedSearchCV to find optimal model parameters.
 * Streamlit Web App: Provides an interactive UI for users to input personal information and predict their health insurance premium in real time.

 #### Project Files: